 Blocked file types – China is already blocking enough, your VPN shouldn’t contribute to the problem.
 Good VPNs never restrict your traffic or what types of files you download.
 Make sure a potential VPN allows both P2P network traffic as well as torrents, otherwise your online activities could be severely limited.

 ExpressVPN manages to maintain consistent, reliable access to the broader internet for users in China.
 The website itself isn’t blocked, which makes it easy to sign up, download, and contact customer support if any issues arise.
 ExpressVPN also delivers some of the best speeds to Chinese customers, especially if you connect to its Hong Kong or Los Angeles servers.
-If neither of those options work, ExpressVPN has a huge network of 145 servers in 94 different countries, so you’ll have plenty of others to choose from.
+If neither of those options work, ExpressVPN has a huge network of 2,000 servers in 148 locations in 94 countries, so you’ll have plenty of others to choose from.

 Privacy is another high priority on ExpressVPN’s features list.
 The company has a strict zero-logging policy on traffic to ensure your activities are never monitored or shared.
 You’ll also be able to access blocked websites and video streams from around the world thanks to 256-bit AES encryption which neatly passes through China’s firewall filters.
 When you combine all of that with ExpressVPN’s ease of use and wide variety of custom apps, you’ve got a great recipe for a strong VPN for China and a fantastic alternative to Green VPN.